eaasye/passtime/README.md

 - passtimestats

-    Prints chat messages upon a player scoring, intercepting, or stealing...
+    Prints chat messages upon a player scoring, intercepting, or stealing

     Prints players total scores, intercepts, and steals to chat after a game is over via sm_passtime_stats 1/0 (def.
+0)

-0) sm_passtime_stats will be automatically set to 1 if the map name begins with "pa"
+    sm_passtime_stats will be automatically set to 1 if the map name begins with "pa"